2018 Chevrolet Malibu Trim Levels with Comparisons & Configurations.

 While the L may be very cheap for a mid-size sedan, the premium for the LS is not a big one, while the features that it offers are very desirable.
 The rearview camera alone is pretty much a must-have for anything over a compact vehicle, and even many of those now included it as standard equipment.

-Compare the 2018 Chevrolet Malibu LS vs LT Trim Levels.
+Compare the 2018 Chevrolet Malibu LS vs LT Trims.
 What is the difference?

 While the LS does come with quite a good value for the money, most buyers are likely to end up purchasing the mid-range LT instead.
 The base model of the LT is not a particularly strong attraction, adding only 17-inch wheels, a power driver’s seat, heated side mirrors, LED running lights and satellite radio to the LS equipment.
 What makes it attractive are the several optional packages it can be specified with.